Dyalog/ride/docs/the_dyalog_development_environment.md

 When a Dyalog Session is started through the RIDE, the Dyalog development environment is displayed.
 This means that:

-- the [Dyalog Session](session_user_interface.md) user interface is displayed - the [keyboard key mappings](keyboard_key_mappings_for_apl_glyphs.md) for APL glyphs are enabled
+- the [Dyalog Session](session_user_interface.md) user interface is displayed
+- the [keyboard key mappings](keyboard_key_mappings_for_apl_glyphs.md) for APL glyphs are enabled

 ## Session User Interface

+!!!note "macOS"
     The menu bar menu options on macOS are different to those on Microsoft Windows and Linux.
 This section details the options for Microsoft Windows and Linux; for the macOS options see the [Dyalog for macOS UI Guide](https://docs.dyalog.com/latest/Dyalog%20for%20macOS%20UI%20Guide.pdf).

 !!!note
     The RIDE's UI can vary slightly across different operating systems (and window managers); in particular, RIDE-specific menu bars can be located either within the development environment or in the global menu bar.